gruppe-i-co-design/paper/paper.md

 ## Differing development effort

-Firstly the development effort required by the different algorithms, and especially for hardware, were quite differenciated.
-As an example we spent nearly two full days of collaboration and pair programming to implement selection sort in VHDL On the contrary it took only about an hour to write the software implementation in C and running it on the Zybo board.
+he development effort required by the different algorithms, and especially for hardware, were quite differenciated.
+As an example we spent nearly two full days of collaboration and pair programming to implement selection sort in VHDL.
+On the contrary it took only about an hour to write the software implementation in C and running it on the Zybo board.
 We believe there are several reasons for this gap in development time.

+The perhaps biggest factor was that the group was quite

 # Conclusion